Apply for a one-off event (limited) liquor licence

 The processing time for your licence will depend on the event.

 - Small events (parties, functions) - apply no later than 14 days before the event.

 - Large events (exhibitions, festivals) - apply no later than 60 days before the event.

 There is no guarantee that you will be granted a licence if your application is late.
 The time frames allow the Liquor and Gambling Commissioner time to properly assess the application and seek the views of relevant stakeholders such as local council and police.

 Contact Consumer and Business Services (CBS) to discuss your options if you want to submit a late application.
 However, these can't be accepted if:

-- someone will be unfairly affected by the shorter time - eg landlord, council
+- someone will be unfairly affected by the shorter time, for instance, a landlord or council

-- there isn't enough time to legally assess the application.
+- there isn't enough time to fully assess the application.